New research into casual marijuana use during adolescence indicates that even limited usage can cause structural changes in the brain.

 Marijuana is the most commonly used illicit substance in the United States and rates of abuse increase as legislation is passed to legalize the drug.
 Nearly 18.9 million individuals in the United States report recent use in an analysis of the National Survey on Drug Use and Mental Health.
 Despite known side effects of impairments to memory, motivation and learning, marijuana continues to be largely misrepresented as a safe drug with no risk of negative consequences.
 The findings of this study disprove the incorrect belief that casual marijuana use is without consequence.

-Aside from the physical effects marijuana has on body, its use has also been linked to increased risk of mental health disorders such as depression and anxiety.
+Aside from the physical effects marijuana has on body, its use has also been linked to increased risk of mental health disorders such as depression and anxiety -which is why the best marijuana treatment centers offer dual-diagnosis programs to help address the many side-effects of addiction.
 Drug use and co-occurring disorders often complicate one another and can worsen symptoms of both.
 In many cases, marijuana may be used as a means of self-medicating symptoms of depression and anxiety, but only serves to worsen it.
 The resulting effect is the creation of a cycle of abuse that is difficult to break.

 Marijuana use may increase the likelihood of experimentation with other substances.
 While many believe marijuana use is not a gateway drug and safer than other illicit substances, recent research indicates that the side effects of abuse can be as detrimental as experimentation with other drugs.